kennysmithed/oels2023/oels_practical_wk9.md

 ```
  We add some info to the trial's data, including the fact that it's a picture description task with a particular target and foil image.
 We also want to save the data from this trial, which we do using `save_confederate_priming_data`.
 And we also save the audio generated by this trial, using the `save_audio` function defined elsewhere in the code - see below.

-Finally, we add the third sub-trial, a very simple waiting message using the random duration we generated earlier, and then build and return a trial with a nested timeline featuring our three trials (white mic, orange mic, waiting message):
+Finally, we add the third sub-trial, a very simple waiting message using the random duration we generated earlier, and then build and return a trial with a nested timeline featuring our three trials (white mic, record audio, waiting message):

 ```js
   var waiting_for_partner = {